Please note that Tapas no longer supports Internet Explorer.

 I was bred to obey.

-So when I burned alive for crimes I never committed, I did not scream.
+When I burned alive for crimes I never committed, I did not scream.
 I watched my husband stand beside my cousin.
-Satisfaction in her eyes.
+I saw the satisfaction in her eyes.
 I let the flames take me and my unborn child without begging for mercy.

-Then I woke up months before my death, and fire answered when I called.
+Then I woke up months before my death.
+This time, the fire answered when I called.

 My husband does not know I have already seen his betrayal.
 My cousin does not know I remember every lie she will tell.
 The court does not know the bloodline they tried to destroy just woke up in my veins.